stanford-crfm/levanter/docs/Installation.md

 # Installation

+If you are using GPUs, please follow the installation steps [here instead](Getting-Started-GPU.md).

 ## Create a virtual environment

 It is recommended to install Levanter using a virtual environment with Python version 3.10 to avoid dependency conflicts.
 Levanter requires Python version 3.10.
 To create, a Python virtual environment with Python version >= 3.10 and activate it, follow the instructions below.